Tips for Better BBQs on your Vinyl Roof Deck

 Easy Steak Marinade (Food.com)

 2 tablespoons Worcestershire sauce

-3 tablespoons minced garlic, from jar is fine
+3 tablespoons minced garlic (or from a jar)

 1 teaspoon garlic powder